libssh2/libssh2/docs/SECURITY.md

 of working.
 You must've been around for a good while and you should have no plans in vanishing in the near future.

-We do not make the list of partipants public mostly because it tends to vary somewhat over time and a list somewhere will only risk getting outdated.
+We do not make the list of participants public mostly because it tends to vary somewhat over time and a list somewhere will only risk getting outdated.